automl/auto-sklearn/doc/index.rst

 License
 *******
 *auto-sklearn* is licensed the same way as *scikit-learn*, namely the 3-clause BSD license.
-The subprojects it uses, most notably SMAC, can have different licenses.

 Citing auto-sklearn
 *******************

-If you use auto-sklearn in a scientific publication, we would appreciate citations to the following paper:
+If you use auto-sklearn in a scientific publication, we would appreciate references to the following paper:

  `Efficient and Robust Automated Machine Learning